 Celebrity arrivals, such as the Beatles in 1964 and ABBA in 1977, were often greeted in the Town Hall.
 The biggest grand organ in the Southern Hemisphere may be found there as well.

 The legendary Max Watt's has hosted a wide variety of musicians, from local favourites like Paul Kelly and Hunters & Collectors to worldwide headliners like the New York Dolls, Foo Fighters, and The Strokes.

 More to explore

-See more of Melbourne’s immense music scene.
-Catch a gig at 170 Russell, The John Curtin Hotel, Trades Hall, Colour Club, Last Chance Rock 'n' Roll Bar, The Drunken Poet or Transport Hotel.
-Or head to record stores Heartland Records, Wax Museum Records, Basement Discs, Rocksteady Records and White Rabbit Record Bar.
+Explore the city's massive music scene in Melbourne.
+Visit 170 Russell, The John Curtin Hotel, Trades Hall, Color Club, Last Chance Rock 'n' Roll Bar, The Drunken Poet, or Transport Hotel to see a live performance.
+Alternatively, you may visit places like Heartland Records, Wax Museum Records, Basement Discs, Rocksteady Records, and White Rabbit Record Bar.

 Birrarung Marr and Federation Bells